Yolololo15/Yolololo15.github.io/Documentation/Jumps.md

 Some attacks needs to jump to other lines for them to work.
 There are commands to provide this functionalities.

+### Labels ###
+For a more intuitive development, you can label lines with the ":" prefix, so you can know what is the line that you want to jump in

 ### JMPABS (Jump absolute) ###
 Jump to a specific line on the attack
 * AbsoluteLineNumber